NerbalOne/SentinelOne-Queries/README.md

 ## Side Note
 I'm still learning how to create rules and queries and not all of these have been tested.\
 I don't use all of these for STAR rules.
 Some are just for threat hunting or finding certain events quicker.\
+Best practice would be to add MITRE ATT&CK information for all rules but with my lack of knowledge on the framework and lack of time I don't always include it.\
 This is still a work in progess and will be updated off and on.